argonautproject/clinicalnotes/source/pages/guidance.md

 * Procedures Note (28570-0)
 * Progress Note (11506-3)

-These notes are defined in the [Argonaut Clinical Types Value Set].
-These 5 note types represent the Common Clinical Notes and are the minimum set a system must support to claim conformance to this guide.
-Systems are encouraged to support many other common notes types, such as:
+The Argonaut project team developed this initial list of 5 through a survey of the participants in Argonaut and the US Veterans Administration (VA).
+These notes types represent the "Common Clinical Notes" (link or citation if is defined externally) and are enumerated in the [Argonaut Clinical Types Value Set].
+They represent the *minimum* set a system must support to claim conformance to this guide.
+In addition to these 5 types, systems are encouraged to support other common notes types such as:

 * Imaging
 * Pathology narrative